36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 Thanks to that, the museum now houses a diverse collection of art, furnishings, and built-in architectural components from countries like Iran, Morocco, Turkey, Spain, Syria, Egypt, and India.

-Keep in mind that tours to Shangri La must be booked well in advance and individual access is not permitted.
+Keep in mind that unlike other Historic sites in Honolulu the tours to Shangri La must be booked well in advance and individual access is not permitted.

 Address: 4055 Pāpū Cir, Honolulu, HI 96816